Alfred0404/grades_notifier/README.md

 # 🤝 Contribute

-Don't hesitate to contribute to this project 🤝.
+Feel free to contribute to this project.
+Your input is welcome !